Originally Published September 25th, 2017; Last Updated October 23rd, 2021

 Colder days are coming, which means Portland homeowners will be running their furnaces more often.
 Referencing Murphy’s Law, if a piece of equipment can break, chances are that if its maintenance isn’t up-to-date, it will.
-Before you find yourself suddenly stuck in a cold house this winter, keep an eye out for the following warning signs that tell you your furnace might need to be serviced.
+Before you find yourself suddenly stuck in a cold house this winter, keep an eye out for the following warning signs your furnace needs repair.

 1. Increase in Energy Bills